sddevelopment-be/penguin-pragmatic-patterns/src/0_Intro/README.md

 If you encounter unfamiliar concepts or abbreviations, consult the [glossary](/X_Appendix/Glossary/HOME) for definitions and explanations.

-For those interested in further exploration of the topics discussed in this work, check out the [Reading list section] (/X_Appendix/Learning_Materials/HOME) in the appendices.
+For those interested in further exploration of the topics discussed in this work, check out the [Reading list section](/X_Appendix/Learning_Materials/HOME) in the appendices.
 There, you'll find a curated list of books, articles, and audiovisual resources worth exploring.

 ## A pattern-based approach